h2oai/wave/website/docs/tutorial-hello.md

 )
 ```

 Pages support different kinds of cards.
-In this case, we add a card named `hello` that displays markdown content (`markdown_card()`).
+In this case, we add a card named `quote` that displays markdown content (`markdown_card()`).
 The position and size of the card on the page is specified by the `box` attribute.
 In this case, the card is placed at column `1`, row `1`, sized `2 x 2` units.
 The `content` attribute supports [Github Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Save the page